lindig/ocaml-style/README.md

 Interfaces not only help document code, but can also prevent needless recompilation (at least when you are using bytecode).
+As an exception to this rule, if your module only defines signatures then prefer using a `.ml` file for this, otherwise either the `.mli` would just be a duplicate of the `.ml` file, or you'd have to use `.mli`-only modules which don't have good tooling support.

 ## Avoid Opening Modules Globally